For LWS .25, LWS .32 and LWS .380

 The LWS .32 was designed around the Silvertip cartridge.
 Initially, we tried to get the pistol to shoot everything, including ball ammo.

 We quickly learned, however, that the problem of potential jams caused by random shuffling of rounds within a magazine because of excess play, now popularly referred to as rim lock, was something we had to take seriously.
 Rather than to have a pistol that marginally functioned with a variety of ammo, we opted to produce one that was maximally reliable with Silvertips ~ the only hollow point available to us at the time.
 For this reason, we provided spacers for our magazines.
-(Contrary to popular myth, we did not choose to limit our pistols to hollow points because of any space constrictions.)

 Why Hollow Points?